Free & convenient patient parking located behind the office.

 Root canal therapy involves removing the pulp from the inside of an infected or damaged tooth.
 Although it is most common to receive a root canal on a molar or premolar, the procedure can be done on any of your teeth.

 A successful root canal results in the removal of all traces of infection from the tooth, and filling the empty space, usually with a rubber-like material called gutta-percha.
 This helps to stop the spread of infection, and can also help keep the tooth strong to prevent future problems.
 We’ll always try to save your natural teeth whenever possible, and a root canal may help you avoid more invasive procedures in the future.

-To perform a root canal, your dentist will use specialized ultrasonic instruments or hand files to clean out all infected tissue within the tooth, then irrigating the canals with an antibacterial solution.
+To perform a root canal, Dr. Pacheco will use specialized ultrasonic instruments or hand files to clean out all infected tissue within the tooth, then irrigating the canals with an antibacterial solution.
 Once the infection has been removed and the tooth has been filled, most patients can expect to receive a dental crown to protect the tooth.

 Dentures are removable dental appliances that are designed to replace missing teeth and gum tissue.
 Partial dentures can be a solution for patients that are missing one or a several of their natural teeth.
 Full dentures are used to replace a full arch of missing teeth.
 Dentures can be made from a variety acrylic and composite materials, and are held in place with suction, dental adhesive, or a metal framework that clips into your remaining healthy teeth.
 Dentures are a convenient, affordable way to restore your smile.